twChronous/FlutterCounter/README.md

 # FlutterCounter

-FlutterCounter is a project made using Flutter, that I made to start learning Dart and Flutter
+FlutterCounter is a project made using Flutter, that I made to start learning Dart and Flutter based on [RocketSeat](https://www.rocketseat.com.br/) NLW #06 first class

 ## Installation